webelcomau/EJBvsCDIvsJSF/README.md

-**NEXT: Case3:** Much as for GET-related navigation, **browser reload is BROKEN for @ViewScoped under Mojarra-2.3**, the @ViewScoped backing bean is not released for garbage collection, and most of the session beans are also held.
+**NEXT: Case3:** Much as for the other navigation cases, except that a new view-scoped backing bean is created .
 RESULTS OMITTED.

-*Next we test an OmniFaces @ViewScoped backing bean, which does release most resources correctly.*
+*Next we test an OmniFaces @ViewScoped backing bean:

 http://localhost:8080/EJBvsCDIvsJSF/faces/test_view_omni.xhtml